TheTrio/.dotfiles/README.md

 # What it has

 Configuration of almost everything I use.
-Ranging from stuff like Vim and kitty, to ncspot and tldr.
+Ranging from stuff like Vim, neovim and kitty, to ncspot and tldr.
 There's also an arch install script which helps me set up my environment on a new machine.

 # Why